theradiooperator/trumpsholodomor/README.md

 Either Donnie is out of his league or he doesn't care.

 And so many more are culpable, across the parties, because they will not stop him.
+This crippled ability to mitigate disaster is not so unlike the Sovietism.
+(Let's not give it the honor of being called communism, just as the United States doesn't really resemble a free market.)

 —— The Radio Operator.